 The Hasegawa F-16A "Thunderbirds" kit #602 kit was also issued with decals for this USAF demonstration team in 1985.It seems that the same parts are in the kit as kit #601 described above but now in white plastic, but the "stores" sprue is NOT included.

 Decals for one of the USAF F-16A Thunderbirds

 (with a choice of plane numbers).
 The extra part #19 is for the smoke fuel

 Notes on this type: this MLU aircraft does however NOT have the advanced IFF antennas in front of the canopy so the clean nose is correct.

-- it does have a larger parachute fairing and this is not in the Hasegawa kit.
+But it should does have a larger parachute fairing and this is not in the Hasegawa kit.
 I retrieved the longer parachute pack from spares found in the Revell F-16A kit parts #27A, 27B (described on page 2).